NLNZDigitalPreservation/nlnz-tools-sip-generation-fairfax/docs/source/guides/librarian-guide.rst

 Some exception-types simply need a librarian to verify that the exception is acceptable.
 Other exceptions will require some manual changes so that the files can be ingested properly into Rosetta.

+It is possible in some of the processing that there are multiple matches for a given set of files where one match gets processed correctly and another match fails and shows up in the for-review folder.
+An example would be ``WKTGDN`` which will get processed as the processing type ``parent_grouping`` with the title code ``WKT`` (and will fail because it doesn't have the necessary section codes) and also as the processing type ``parent_grouping_with_edition`` with the title code ``WKT`` and edition ``GDN``, which will succeed.
+Although it's possible to change the code to ensure the ``parent_grouping`` does not match, the code may become too complicated.
+Given that the ``GDN`` edition is quite rare, it's better to leave the odd exception like this in place.

+TODO Perhaps we have a section to track exceptions like these.

 ``has-zero-length-files``
     There is at least one file that is of zero-length.
 If the ``zero_length_pdf_replaced_with_page_unavailable`` has been set, this zero-length file will have been replaced by a *page unavailable* file.